Advertiser Disclosure

 Many Android phones come with built-in security features such as biometrics.
 But it's up to you to ensure your device settings are customized to your privacy needs.

-Keep reading to learn more about the security features on your Android phone and what to do to enable them.
+Keep reading to learn more about the security features on your Android phone and what to do to enable them, as well as how to boost your Android security with one of the best security apps for Android.

 1. Google Play Protect